 Ngāti Waewae Chair and Development West Coast Trustee Francois Tumahai (Ngāi Tahu – Ngāti Waewae, Ngāti Whātua), is excited about the opportunity.

 “I like the idea of creating more jobs on the West Coast and I certainly think there is space for bioenergy here, especially in schools, hospitals, community centres, and even in the heating of community swimming pools,” says Francois.

 “It’s a great concept but I think it will ultimately come down to user demand.
-In the meantime, the West Coast Development Trust is looking into it seriously.
+In the meantime, Development West Coast is looking into it seriously.
 We need to understand more about bioenergy – what’s required, how it will ‘compete’ against the huge quantity of low-grade coal we have on the Coast.

 “That’s the sort of thing our feasibility study will look into of course; and Development West Coast has put a significant amount of money into investigating a business case.”

 Francois says there are many variables to explore, especially around the feasibility and cost-effectiveness for smaller businesses, or whether bioenergy is better suited to large-scale operations.